-This port represents the Backup machine server port on which the Backup FioranoMQ Server runs.
+This port represents the backup machine server port on which the Backup FioranoMQ Server runs.

-c.
 BackupHAIPAddress

-This IP represents the URL the additional FioranoMQ HA server.
-[Semantic check please] In the event that this HA server fails then, all required synchronized data is available in the Backup HA server and HA Layer that connects to backup HA server.
+This IP represents the URL of the additional FioranoMQ HA Server.
+In the event that this HA Server fails, all required synchronized data is available in the Backup HA Server and HA Layer that connects to Backup HA Server.

-d.
 BackupHAPort

-This port represents the Backup machine HA port on which another FioranoMQ server runs.
+This port represents the Backup machine HA port on which another FioranoMQ Server runs.

-e.
 Port

-This port represents the FMQ server HA port on which the HA server runs.
+This port represents the FMQ server HA port on which the HA Server runs.

-f.
 PingInterval

-This interval represents the duration within which the HA server pings the HA Backup server to determine whether the server is running. .
+This interval represents the duration within which the HA Server pings the HA Backup Server to determine whether the server is running.

-g.
 GatewayServerIPAddress

-This value represents the IP address of the third machine which is always present in the network.
-This value cannot be the machine on which the FioranoMQ servers run.
+This value represents the IP address of the third machine that is always present in the network.
+This value must not represent the machine on which the FioranoMQ Servers run.

-h.
 GatewayServerPort

-This value represents the port where the HA Servers pings.
-This port can not be used for another purpose.
+This value represents the port where the HA server pings.
+This port cannot be used for another purpose.

-i.
 ActiveLockAcquisitionInterval:

-This parameter indicates the wait Interval between each attempt to acquire the lock for active server.
-This value should be in multiples of pingInterval/2 otherwise server may try to acquire the lock on the next multiple of pingInterval/2.
+This parameter indicates the wait interval between each attempt to acquire the lock for Active Server.
+This value should be in multiples of half of the PingInterval value (PingInterval / 2).
+Otherwise, the server may try to acquire the lock on the next multiple of this value

-j.
 PassiveLockAcquisitionInterval:

-This parameter indicates the wait Interval for the passive server to acquire the lock when the link between active and passive server is down.
-This value should be greater than '2ActiveLockReacquisitionInterval', otherwise an exception will be thrown.
-Server won't start if this value is not set properly.
+This parameter indicates the wait Interval for the Passive Server to acquire the lock when the link between active and Passive Server is down.
+This value should be greater than '2\ActiveLockReacquisitionInterval', otherwise an exception will be thrown.
+The server will not start if this value is not set properly.

 All IP addresses and ports should represent the correct values.
-Even without the modification of any of the values, the HA Primary server and the HA Secondary server are able to run on a single machine.
+Even without the modification of any of the values, the HA Primary Server and the HA Secondary Server are able to run on a single machine.

-For example in running the HA Primary server on a machine with IP Address: 192.169.1.157 and the HA Secondary server on a machine with IP Address: 192.169.1.159., the Gateway server is given as 192.169.1.159 which is present in the network.
-After configuring HAPrimary wizard looks as shown below
+For example in running the HA Primary Server on a machine with IP Address: 192.169.1.157 and the HA Secondary Server on a machine with IP Address: 192.169.1.159, the Gateway Server is given as 192.169.1.159 which is present in the network.
+After configuration, the HAPrimary wizard looks as shown below:

-And HA Secondary wizard displays:
+The HA Secondary wizard displays: